-The neutral temperature is the temperature at which most people vote for neutral (okay) on the seven-point ASHRAE scale.
-Linear regression analysis is one of the popular methods used to determine the subjects' comfort temperature.^{2,19,31} In this study, a linear regression model of mean thermal sensation (TSV) was carried out with respect to weighted indoor operative temperature (T{OP}) using statistical package for the social sciences (SPSS) software package.
-The thermal neutrality is attained when the individual indicates 0 in the seven-point ASHRAE thermal sensation scale, where the TSV of the subjects are typically expressed as equation (5).
-By substituting the value of TSV=0, in any linear regression, between the TSVs and the T{OP} , a neutral temperature can be predicted.
-It can also be obtained from the graph where the intersection of regression line with neutral (Okay or '0') thermal sensation gives neutral studied temperature of the population.
-Neutral temperature obtained by regression analysis is often adopted by thermal comfort researchers to compare with previous studies.39,40 where a represents the gradient, b represents the value at the intersection, and T{OP} represents the operative temperature.
+The neutral temperature is the temperature at which most people vote for neutral (okay) on the 7-point ASHRAE scale.
+Linear regression analysis is one of the popular methods used to determine the subjects' comfort temperature Humphreys et al, 2016; Nicole et al, 2012; Haddad, 2016.
+In this study, a linear regression model of mean thermal sensation (TSV) was carried out with respect to weighted indoor operative temperature ( $T{OP}$ ) using statistical package for the social sciences (SPSS) software package.
+The thermal neutrality is attained when the individual indicates 0 in the 7-point ASHRAE thermal sensation scale, where the TSV of the subjects are typically expressed as equation (5).
+By substituting the value of TSV = 0, in any linear regression, between the TSVs and the $T{OP}$ , a neutral temperature can be predicted.
+It can also be obtained from the graph where the intersection of regression line with neutral (Okay or '0') thermal sensation gives neutral temperature of the studied population.
+Neutral temperature obtained by regression analysis is often adopted by thermal comfort researchers to compare with previous studies Oseland 1994; Rijal et al 2010.

-The comfort range of the young children can be determined using thermal comfort indices such as the predicted mean votes (PMV) established by Fanger and Toftum41 or the adaptive method established by de Dear and Brager.42 In this study, the ASHRAE adaptive model that sets an 80% comfortable zone, $-0.85 \leq \text{TSV} \leq +0.85$,^{1,7} was adopted to determine the thermal comfort range
+The comfort range of the young children can be determined using thermal comfort indices such as the Predicted Mean Votes (PMV) established by Fanger and Toftum $2002^{41}$ or the adaptive method established by de Dear and Brager $2002^{42}$ .
+In this study, the ASHRAE adaptive Model that sets an 80% comfortable zone, $-0.85 \le TSV \le +0.85$ , ASHRAE 55, 2017; de Dear et al, 2015 was adopted to determine the thermal comfort range.

-$$TSV = aT{op} + b \tag{5}$$
+$TSV = aT{op} + b$